 So if you hadn’t done this visual analysis for the page relating to the inconclusive test, go ahead and do this now using a tool like Hotjar.com.
 You may realize that few people are interacting with the element you are testing or that they are getting stuck or confused with something else on the page that you should run an A/B test on instead.

-5: Have you performed usability testing on the page being tested, including the new variation?
+5: Have you performed user testing on the page being tested, including the new variation?

-Usability testing is another essential piece of successful CRO – getting feedback from your target audience is one of the best ways of generating ideas for improvements and A/B test ideas.
+User testing is essential piece of successful CRO – getting feedback from your target audience is one of the best ways of generating ideas for improvements and A/B test ideas.
 This should also be performed in advance for your whole website and before any major changes launch.

-Therefore, I suggest you run usability testing on the page relating to your losing A/B test result to improve your learnings.
-In particular, I suggest you use UserTesting.com to ask for feedback on each of the versions and elements you tested.
+Therefore, I suggest you run user tests on the page relating to your losing A/B test result to improve your learnings.
+In particular, I suggest using UserFeel.com to ask for feedback on each of the versions and elements you tested.
 Ask what they liked most or least, and ask what else they think is lacking or could be improved – this really is excellent for creating better follow up test ideas.

 6: Did you segment your test results by key visitor groups to find potential winners?

-A simple way to look for learnings and possibly even uncover a winning test result is to segment your A/B test results for key visitor groups.
-For example you may find that your new visitors or paid search segment actually generated a winning result which you should push live.
-Ideally you want to setup segments for each of your key visitor groups and analyze those – you can usually setup A/B testing tool integrations with Google Analytics to make this much easier.
+A simple way to look for learnings and possibly uncover a winning test result is to segment your A/B test results for key visitor groups.
+For example you may find that your new users or mobile users segment actually generated a winning result which you should push live.
+This segmenting is possible in any good A/B testing tool like VWO or Convert.

 7: How good was the copy used in the test?
 Was it action or benefit based?

-You may have had a great idea for an A/B test, but how good and engaging was the copy used in the test?
+You may have had a great idea for an A/B test, but how good and engaging was the copy (the text) in the test?
 Did it really captivate your visitors?
-This is essential to spend time on as headlines and copy can often have some of the biggest impacts on conversion rates.
-So if you had changed text in your test result that didn’t win, really ask yourself how good the copy was.
-For better follow-up test wording, always try testing variations that mention benefits, solving common pain points, and use action related wording.
+This is essential to spend time on as headlines and call-to-actions often have big impacts on conversion rate.
+So if you had changed any text in your test that didn’t win, really ask yourself how good the copy was.
+For better follow-up test wording, always try testing variations that mention benefits, solve common pain points, and use action related wording.

-Most people aren’t great at copywriting, so I suggest you get some help with this from someone in your marketing department or get help from a CRO expert like myself or a copywriting expert like Joanna Wiebe.
+Most people aren’t great at copywriting, so I suggest you get help from someone in your marketing department or get help from a CRO expert like myself or a copywriting expert like Joanna Wiebe.

 8: Did you consider previous steps in the journey – what might need optimizing first?

-Another key learning is to understand the whole visitor journey and look at the bigger website experience for your A/B test idea that didn’t win, and not just look for learnings in isolation to the page you were testing.
+Another key learning is to understand the whole visitor journey for your A/B test idea that didn’t win, and not just look for learnings in isolation to the page being testing.

 9: Did you review the test result with a wider audience and brainstorm for ideas?